babel/website/docs/preset-env.md

 This option only has an effect when used alongside `useBuiltIns: usage` or `useBuiltIns: entry`, and ensures `@babel/preset-env` injects the correct imports for your `core-js` version.

 By default, only polyfills for stable ECMAScript features are injected: if you want to polyfill them, you have three different options:
+- when using `useBuiltIns: "entry"`, you can directly import a [proposal polyfill](https://github.com/zloirock/core-js/tree/master/packages/core-js/proposals): `import "core-js/proposals/string-replace-all"`.
+- when using `useBuiltIns: "usage"` you have two different alternatives:
   - set the [`shippedProposals`](#shippedproposals) option to `true`.
 This will enable polyfills and transforms for proposal which have already been shipped in browsers for a while.
   - use `corejs: { version: 3, proposals: true }`.
 This will enable polyfilling of every proposal supported by `core-js`.
-- when using `useBuiltIns: "entry"`, you can directly import a [proposal polyfill](https://github.com/zloirock/core-js/tree/master/packages/core-js/proposals): `import "core-js/proposals/string-replace-all"`.

 ### `forceAllTransforms`